-Opening an account in Czech Republic for a non-resident company
+Opening an account in the Czech Republic (Czechia) for a non-resident company

 Why do foreign companies need to open accounts in Czech banks and what is the procedure?
 How can DoMyTax be helpful in this task?
 This is what we will cover in this article.

 - Does your company cooperate with companies from Europe?